aiarena/local-play-bootstrap/README.md

 This bootstrap requires Docker Compose to run.

 If you've installed Docker on Windows or MacOS then Docker Compose is already installed.
 For other systems: [How to install Docker Compose](https://docs.docker.com/compose/install/)

+If you're on Linux and don't wish to install docker compose, refer to the [linux-sun.sh](./linux-run.sh) file for how to trigger running of matches.

 ## Getting started